Located in Austin, Texas.

 Electromechanical Pinball Machines (EM)

+em4.
 After the plastic score reel has been removed, all other score reel parts can now be removed, cleaned and checked for defects.
 The solenoid is disassembled and every part is cleaned.
 This includes the coil sleeve, plunger, coil stop and mounting bracket.
 All small plastic parts are now cleaned.
 Both the slide contacts (located under the score reel) and the printed circuit board are now cleaned with a light sanding with 400 to 600 grit "wettable" sand paper.
-(We do not use any chemical cleaners as this will make the unit not work in the long term and can harm nearby plastic parts.
-"Wettable" sand paper tends to be stronger and last longer then paper backed sand paper and that's why its used here).
-It is then sprayed off with a bottle of air to remove the sand and grit from the sand paper.
-EM5.

-recommends we deliver and install a game so we can make these final adjustments.
+This is why Pinball Medic recommends we deliver and install a game so we can make these final adjustments.
 For the extra fees involved in delivery services, it is well worth the additional cost.
 Usually, after this final adjustment, the pinball will settle into it's new surroundings and work trouble free for many years to come.
-EM8.

 With the severe shortage of Electromechanical pinball game schematics (the games are 20+ years old and are seldom sold to third parties with documentation), operator upkeep and complexity of operation, most Electromechanical pinball machines have a lot to complain about.